worthingtonse/Scopeofwork/README.md

-# RaidaTech API Scope of work
+# RaidaTech API Scope of work: Functionalities
 Determine exactly what functionalities will be included in the SDK.
 This should cover the core capabilities like data shredding, routing, and reassembly for secure token creation and distribution.

 ## Functionalities to be included:
+Except as marked red or yellow, all of these functions have already been implemented using REST API.
+Many of these have also been implemented using the CLI API.
 🔴 Means not implemented yet.
 🟡 Means not fully implemented yet or needs customization.
 Catagory | Subcat | Function | Description